abhn/careerfoundry/README.md

 - Create a `.env` file in the project root and add a line to it: `REACT_APP_IPSTACK_API_KEY=<IPSTACK_API_KEY>` replacing with your API key.
 - Run the local server with `npm start`
 - Run the tests with `npm test`

+### Directory Structrue
+- `/src/landing-page`: Main app
+- `/src/services`: Services and vanilla JS functions (API, GeoIP location)
+- `/src/tests`: Various tests

+### Important Files
+- `/src/config-vars`: URLs and other constants used throughout the app
+- `/src/landing-page/index.js`: Container component which links all the children components and services their data needs
+- `/src/landing-page/components/*`: Dumb components rendered by landing-page.
+- `src/landing-page/common-styles.js`: Common CSS (styled-components) used by all the components.